-A virtual private network (VPN) like Perfect Privacy is used to encrypt all Internet traffic and protect the privacy of the user.
+A virtual private network (VPN) such as that of Perfect Privacy is used to encrypt all Internet traffic and protect the privacy of the user.
 But be careful: If the VPN connection has a leak, your privacy is in danger.
 But how can you detect and prevent VPN leaks?

 When using a VPN you appear on the Internet with an IP address of the VPN provider.
 This means that neither the Internet service provider (ISP) nor website operators can use the IP address to draw conclusions about the user.
 If you use a VPN to protect your privacy or to bypass geo-blocking, you want to route all your Internet traffic through the VPN - without exception.
 As soon as data packets accidentally bypass the VPN in their way to the Internet, this is called a "VPN leak".
 A VPN leak reveals the real IP address or other metadata of a user despite VPN use, although a functioning VPN is supposed to prevent exactly that.